 Labor costs incurred in duplication, mailing, separation of material, etc., are to be calculated at no more than "the hourly wage of the lowest paid public body employee capable of retrieving the information necessary to comply with a request . . . ."
 Mich.
 Comp.
 Laws Ann. § 15.234(3).
 After the 2015 amendment, labor costs are calculated hourly and should be billed and estimated in 15 minute increments with partial time being rounded down.
 Id. § 15.234(1)(b).
 If the public body contracts out labor work, the maximum hourly rate cannot exceed 6 times the minimum wage.
 Id.
 Additionally, a fee shall not be charged for the cost of “search, examination, review and deletion and separation of exempt and nonexempt information . . . unless a failure to charge a fee would result in unreasonably high costs to the public body . . . and the public body specifically identifies the nature of these unreasonably high costs.”
 Id. § 15.234(3) (emphasis added).

 Further, public bodies are charged to "utilize the most economical means available for providing copies."
 Id.; see also Tallman v.
-Cheyboygan Area Schools, 183 Mich.
+Cheyboygan Area Sch., 183 Mich.
 App.
-123, 454 N.W.2d 171, 174-75 (1990) (school district not permitted to employ its own method of computing copying charges, even if reasonable, to save money because a public body may not on its own deviate from computation method set forth in FOIA).
+123, 454 N.W.2d 171, 174-75 (1990) (school district not permitted to employ its own method of computing copying charges to save money, even if reasonable, because a public body may not on its own deviate from computation method set forth in FOIA).

 A public body shall utilize the most economical means available for providing copies of public records.
 A fee shall not be charged for the cost of search, examination, review, and the deletion and separation of exempt from nonexempt information as provided in section 14 unless failure to charge a fee would result in unreasonably high costs to the public body because of the nature of the request in the particular instance, and the public body specifically identifies the nature of these unreasonably high costs.